 Mandate a medically-unnecessary extra appointment and waiting period

 Mandate that young people notify both parents (with extremely narrow exceptions) before seeking an abortion

-The decisions around planning for our families is intimate and radiates through every facet of our lives – from obtaining education, leaving unhealthy relationships, growing in the workplace, finding economic security, and more.
+The decisions around planning for our families are intimate and radiates through every facet of our lives – from being able to obtain an education, leave an unhealthy relationship, grow in the workplace, build economic security, and more.

-With this case we can pave a new path forward for abortion rights by getting these laws off the books once and for all.
+Will you stand with our brave clients and help us pave a new path forward for abortion rights by getting these laws off the books once and for all?